-^{8 122} Ga.
+8. 122 Ga.
 190 (Ga.
 1905).

-See Benjamin E. Bratman, Brandeis and Warren's "The Right to Privacy and the Birth of the Right to Privacy," 69 TENN.
+9. See Benjamin E. Bratman, Brandeis and Warren's "The Right to Privacy and the Birth of the Right to Privacy," 69 TENN.
 L. REV. 623 (2002).

-10 Pavesich, 122 Ga. at 197.
+10. Pavesich, 122 Ga. at 197.

-11 Id. at 201-202.
+11. Id. at 201-202.

+feelings in other torts of a similar nature, such damages would be recoverable in an action for a violation of this right."

+The right to privacy concept proposed by Warren and Brandeis is almost universally regarded as the origin of the law of privacy, which consists of four distinct kinds of invasion of four different privacy interests, and which is recognized in the vast majority of states today as set forth in the Restatement (Second) of Torts.
+The privacy torts may be described as:

+- intrusion upon seclusion;

+- appropriation of name or likeness;

+- public disclosure of private facts; and

-After becoming a Supreme Court Justice, Brandeis relied on the "right to be let alone-the most comprehensive of rights and the right most valued by civilized man" in arguing that the Fourth Amendment's protection against illegal searches and seizures and the Fifth Amendment's guarantee against self-incrimination implied a right to privacy, in his dissenting opinion in Olmstead v.
-U.S., 277 U.S. 438, 478 (1928), a government wiretapping case.
+- 13. After becoming a Supreme Court Justice, Brandeis relied on the "right to be let alone-the most comprehensive of rights and the right most valued by civilized man" in arguing that the Fourth Amendment's protection against illegal searches and seizures and the Fifth Amendment's guarantee against self-incrimination implied a right to privacy, in his dissenting opinion in Olmstead v.
+U.S., 277 U.S. 438, 478 (1928), a government wiretapping case. - 14.
 See Lake v.
 Wal-Mart Stores, Inc., 582 N.W.2d 231, 235 (Minn.
-1998) ("Today, we join the majority of jurisdictions and recognize the tort of invasion of privacy.").

-[&]quot;One who intentionally intrudes, physically or otherwise, upon the solitude or seclusion of another or his private affairs or concerns, is subject to liability to the other for invasion of his privacy, if the intrusion would be highly offensive to a reasonable person."
+1998) ("Today, we join the majority of jurisdictions and recognize the tort of invasion of privacy."). - 15.
+"One who intentionally intrudes, physically or otherwise, upon the solitude or seclusion of another or his private affairs or concerns, is subject to liability to the other for invasion of his privacy, if the intrusion would be highly offensive to a reasonable person."
 RESTATEMENT (SECOND) OF TORTS § 652B (AM.
 LAW INST.
-1977).

-[&]quot;One who appropriates to his own use or benefit the name or likeness of another is subject to liability to the other for invasions of his privacy."
-Id. § 652C.
+1977). - 16.
+"One who appropriates to his own use or benefit the name or likeness of another is subject to liability to the other for invasions of his privacy."
+Id. § 652C. - 17.
+"One who gives publicity to a matter concerning the private life of another is subject to liability to the other for invasion of his privacy, if the matter publicized is of a kind that (a) would be highly offensive to a reasonable person, and (b) is not of legitimate concern to the public."
+Id. § 652D.

-- public disclosure of private facts;17 and - false light or "publicity."
+• false light or "publicity."
 18

 Intrusion upon seclusion is the tort claim most often associated with common law privacy liability in the context of data privacy.
 A privacy violation based on the common law tort of intrusion requires (1) that the defendant intentionally intrude into a place, conversation, or matter as to which the plaintiff has a reasonable expectation of privacy; and (2) the intrusion must occur in a manner highly offensive to a reasonable person.
-As to the first element of the common law tort, the defendant must have "penetrated some zone of physical or sensory privacy... or obtained unwanted access to data" by electronic or other covert means, in violation of the law or social norms.
+19 As to the first element of the common law tort, the defendant must have "penetrated some zone of physical or sensory privacy . . . or obtained unwanted access to data" by electronic or other covert means, in violation of the law or social norms.
 In either case, the expectation of privacy must be objectively reasonable.
 The second element involves a "policy" determination as to whether the intrusion is highly offensive under the circumstances.
-Highly offensive" conduct is not, however, amenable to a precise definition and must be determined on a case-by-case basis.
+"Highly offensive" conduct is not, however, amenable to a precise definition and must be determined on a case-by-case basis.